Airship Data Processing Addendum

 4. AIRSHIP PERSONNEL

 5.1 Appointment of Sub-processors.
 Customer acknowledges and agrees that (a) Airship’s Affiliates may be retained as Sub-processors; and (b) Airship may engage third-party Sub-processors in connection with the provision of the Service.
-Airship has entered into a written agreement with each Sub-processor containing data protection obligations not less protective than those described in Security Measures with respect to the protection of Personal Data to the extent applicable to the nature of the Service provided by such Sub-processor.
+Airship has entered into a written agreement with each Sub-processor containing data protection obligations not less protective than those described in Security Measures with respect to the protection of Customer Data to the extent applicable to the nature of the Service provided by such Sub-processor.
 Airship shall make available to Customer the current list of Sub-processors for the Service by posting that list online at: https://www.airship.com/legal/subprocessors.

 5.2 Objection Right for new Sub-processors.
 If Customer has a reasonable basis to object to Airship’s use of a new Sub-processor, Customer shall notify Airship promptly in writing within seven (7) days after receipt of Airship’s notice regarding such new Sub-processor.
 In the event Customer objects to a new Sub-processor(s) on a reasonable basis, Airship will use reasonable efforts to work in good faith with Customer to find an acceptable, reasonable, alternate solution.
 If the parties are not able to agree to an alternate solution within a reasonable time (no more than 30 days), Customer may terminate the applicable Order Form(s) in respect only to the specific Service which cannot be provided by Airship without the use of the objected-to new Sub-processor, by providing written notice to Airship.

-6.1 Controls for the Protection of Personal Data.
+6.1 Controls for the Protection of Customer Data.
 Taking into account the state of the art, the costs of implementation and the nature, scope, context and purposes of Processing as well as the risk of varying likelihood and severity for the rights and freedoms of natural persons, Airship shall maintain appropriate technical and organizational measures to ensure a level of security appropriate to that risk, including, the measures described in the Security Measures.
 Customer is responsible for reviewing the information made available by Airship relating to data security and making an independent determination as to whether the Service meets Customer’s requirements.
 Customer acknowledges that the Security Measures are subject to technical progress and development and that Airship may update or modify the Security Measures from time to time provided that such updates and modifications do not result in the degradation of the overall security of the Service purchased by the Customer.

 6.2 Third-Party Certifications.
-Airship has obtained the third-party certifications and audits set forth in the Security Measures.
+Airship has obtained the third-party compliance audits set forth in the Security Measures.
 Upon Customer’s written request at reasonable intervals, Airship shall provide an executive summary of Airship’s then most recent third-party audits or certifications, as applicable, that Airship generally makes available to its customers at the time of such request.

 6.3 Customer Responsibilities.
 Notwithstanding the above, Customer agrees that except to the extent expressly provided in this Addendum, Customer is responsible for its secure use of the Service, including securing its account authentication credentials, protecting the security of Customer Data when in transit to and from the Service and taking any appropriate steps to securely encrypt or backup any Customer Data uploaded to the Service.